The benefits of imaginative play

 - Involve them in your daily chores and incorporate incidental learning into these situations.
 For example, while you are preparing dinner, you might invite your child to cook alongside you with their play items.

-What’s the right age to introduce imaginative play to a child?
+What is the right age to introduce imaginative play to a child?

 Are there any disadvantages to imaginative play?

 Absolutely none!
 But, if a child often behaves in a way during play that causes harm either to themselves or others, or if a child develops a strong preference for solitary imaginary play at the expense of social play, it may be worth seeking the advice of a qualified child development professional.
+Our occupational therapists are here to help and can be contacted on 1300 135 373.

 Find this article helpful?
 Visit our blog for more useful tips and insights from our therapists.